tolaoniyangi/earth-render-mode-hackathon/README.md

 Eventually, we could use Google Earth for data interaction and display.
 For now, we're just using screenshots.

-## Why It's Unique
+## Why It Matters
+We're solving a customer pain point of making generated designs presentation-ready.
 This project makes  rendering accessible for contextual architectural and urban photorealism in a simple, user-manner.
 We bridge readily available geospatial data with advanced generative AI to create geolocated, contextually accurate renders, not just generic images.